samblenny/hotswap-i2c-fram/README.md

 - adafruit_fram

-## Usage Example
+## Usage Example (2 slot build)

-Here's a serial console log where:
+Here's a serial console log where I:

 1. Start with both slots are empty
 2. Slot gray FRAM cart into slot 0